Gaussian Process Boosting: Conclusion

 \section{Conclusion}

-We have introduced a novel way for combining boosting with Gaussian process and mixed effects models.
-This allows for relaxing, first, the linearity assumption for the mean function in Gaussian process and mixed effects models in a flexible non-parametric way and, second, the independence assumption made in most boosting algorithms.
-In simulation experiments and real-wold applications, we have shown that this leads to improved predictive accuracy compared to existing state-of-the-art methods.
-Future research should investigate how the GPBoost algorithm compares to other statistical and machine learning techniques, in particular linear models and independent least squares tree-boosting, on other data sets.
-Intuitively, we conjecture that the improvement in predictive accuracy of the GPBoost algorithm over least squares tree-boosting is the larger, the larger the effective sample size of the random effects is compared to the actual sample size, i.e. the more groups with large effects or the larger and faster decaying the covariance function of a Gaussian process.
-Further, we are currently investigating how our approach can be extended to non-Gaussian data using, e.g., Laplace approximations.
-Future research is also required for convergence results concerning the generalization error as wells as finite-sample and asymptotic properties of the estimators obtained from the GPBoost algorithm.
+We have introduced a novel way of combining boosting with Gaussian process and mixed effects models.
+This allows for relaxing, first, the zero or linearity assumption for the prior mean function in Gaussian process and mixed effects models in a flexible non-parametric way and, second, the independence assumption made in most boosting algorithms.
+Further, it can be used as an approach for handling high-cardinality categorical variables in tree-boosting.
+In simulation experiments and real-world applications, we have shown that this leads to improved prediction accuracy compared to existing state-of-the-art methods.
+We are currently investigating how our approach can be extended to non-Gaussian data using, e.g., a Laplace approximation \citep{sigrist2021latent}.
+Further, future research can investigate and compare properties of different Gaussian process approximations for large data applied to the GPBoost algorithm.
+Future research is also required for computationally efficient uncertainty quantification for the estimated predictor function $F(\cdot)$ and for generating probabilistic predictions that also take into account uncertainty due to $F(\cdot)$.
+Another direction for future work are convergence results concerning the generalization error as well as finite-sample and asymptotic properties of the estimators obtained from the GPBoost algorithm.